 For an updated CV see LinkedIn (link above)

-Mail is where I still prefer to get proposals, suggestions for collaboration, etc. I think mail is a great invention, but unfortunately it is impossible to read every email.
-Over periods I don’t have capacity to keep up with new emails, but it is important for me to work with new people on new issues, so if you have an interesting idea please don't give up after the first, or second or third email.
+Mail is where I still prefer to get digital proposals, suggestions for collaboration, etc. I think mail is a great invention, but unfortunately it is impossible to read every email.
+Over periods I don’t have capacity to keep up with all emails, but it is important for me to work with new people on new issues, so if you have an interesting idea please don't give up after the first, or second or even third email.
 If you still don't get a reply there is probably a lot of things happening and if there is nothing urgent I really hope that you can nudge me again after a few weeks.
 Please also be as specific as possible in the header regarding the area/issue you want to discuss.
 If we have met you can send a contact request thought LinkedIn.
 Please note that I don’t really use Twitter and I don’t use Facebook at all.

 A tip: Please start the email with the suggestion/question and then provide more information, instead of writing the background first.
-The reason is that I, and also people helping me, often browse the mails on mobile devices and without knowing why an email should be read based on the subject and first sentence it is easy to jump to the next mail.
+The reason is that I, and people helping me, often browse the mails on mobile devices and without knowing why an email should be read based on the subject and first sentence it is easy to jump to the next mail.

 For those of you in China, I’m available on WeChat: dpamlin